-I had the opportunity to go back to campus, but for the spring, but I chose not to.
+As of right now, I had the opportunity to go back to campus, but for the spring, but I chose not to.
 I just turned 70.
-I am I am, I'm in that I'm in that high risk category.
-So it doesn't make any sense for me, I don't think to go back into the classroom, even though there seemed to be doing a very good job.
-It seems to me that I would rather just wait till my till I get my vaccine.
-And then, then I'd be happy to go back to the classroom.
+I am- I am- I'm in that- I'm in that high risk category.
+So it doesn't make any sense for me, I don't think, to go back into the classroom, even though there seemed to be doing a very good job.
+It seems to me that I would rather just wait 'till my- 'till I get my vaccine.
+And then- then I'd be happy to go back to the classroom.
 In fact, I'll insist on it.

-I think you should wait your safe.
-If it becomes before everyone else.
+I think you should wait [unintelligible] Your safety comes before everyone else.

-Dr. Poyo 21:42 That's what I think too.
-There's no point there's no point in getting sick if you have if you have an alternative.
+That's what I think, too.
+There's no point- there's no point in getting sick if you have if you have an alternative.
+And so...

-So now, how do you feel now about online?
-You did say You promised yourself in the past that you weren't going to online?
-How do you feel by now like, would you say want to do online teaching only now or maybe you expand your online team, to others different avenues may help other universities in their online teaching?
+Now, how do you feel now about online teaching?
+You did say you promised yourself in the past that you weren't going to online teach?
+How do you feel by now like, would you, let's say, want to do online teaching only now or maybe expand your online teaching to other different avenues, maybe help other universities in their online teaching?

-Well, my whole my whole view of online teaching has, has changed dramatically, really.
-And and I think, you see, when, when online teaching first developed, it was very low tech.
-And there was no zooming things like that.
+Well, my whole- my whole view of online teaching has- has changed dramatically, really.
+Andand I think, you see, when- when online teaching first developed, it was very low tech.
+And there was no Zooming, things like that.
 It was it was just you just put your course online.
-And you email back and forth or chat back and forth Somehow, I don't know, I don't know exactly how it was done.
-And it just seemed like it was a it was no real contact, you know, real time contact with students.
-So I guess I developed my attitude about online teaching from from that, from that time.
+And you email back and forth or chat back and forth somehow; I don't know- I don't know exactly how it was done.
+And it just seemed like it was a- and it was no real contact, you know, real time contact with students.
+So I guess I developed my attitude about online teaching from from that- from that time.
 And it wasn't until spring that when I actually had to do it, I saw how much the technology had advanced.
-Zoom, I'd heard about zoom, but I've never used zoom, before last March.
-And I was really surprised at what a wonderful tool it is and how and how, how you can how you can engage on zoom as easily as you can engage in the classroom.
-And then the discussion, the discussion board, which of course, we've always had on on canvas.
-I hadn't ever used too much because frankly, I never wanted to take the time to learn how, how to do it effectively.
-Anyway, I would prefer to do the adult one if I can do discussions in class, why would I want to do discussions online.
-But but doing it having this experience I've learned that those two things can be very complimentary.
-You can do both and and have different objectives in the classroom from from the objectives online, in the forum.
-Right.
-So so so by getting really deeply involved in it, I could see more clearly the different options.
-And with the technology, what the technology the way it is.
-It really it really makes it interactive and makes it so that you can you can engage you can you can do a lot of things that I never know you could do.
+Zoom, I'd heard about Zoom, but I've never used Zoom, before last March.
+And I was really surprised at what a wonderful tool it is and how- and howhow you can how you can engage on Zoom as easily as you can engage in the classroom.
+And then the discussion- the discussion board, which of course, we've always had on- on Canvas.
+I hadn't ever used too much because frankly, I never wanted to take the time to learn how-how to do it effectively.
+Anyway, I would prefer to do the- if I can do discussions in class, why would I want to do discussions online?
+But- but doing it- having this experience, I've learned that those two things can be very complimentary.
+You can do both and- and have different objectives in the classroom from from the objectives online, in the forum, right?
+So- so- so by getting really deeply involved in it, I could see more clearly the different options.
+And with the technology, the way it is, it really- it really makes it interactive and makes it so that you can- you can engage, you can- you can do a lot of things that I never know you could do.
 So I'm happy to continue teaching online but certainly not exclusively.
-I don't want to I don't want to.
-I don't want St Mary's to turn into a University of Phoenix.
+I don't want to- I don't want- I don't want St Mary's to turn into a University of Phoenix. [laughs] I know that's where you- that's where you are, right?